woodrush/lambdalisp/README.md

 Here, asc2bin is a utility required to pack the ASCII 01 bitstream source of BLC and UL to a byte stream, which is the format accepted by the BLC and UL interpreters.

-The interpreters' source codes are obtained from an external source, each published by its authors mentioned in the previous section.
+The interpreters' source codes are obtained from external locations, each published by its authors mentioned in the previous section.
 When the make recipe is run, each recipe obtains these external source codes using the following commands:

 - `blc`